 “When you’ve got a mass of data, how do you analyze that data and get to a point where you can get the gemstones, the diamonds out of it?”
 Mike Young, Chief Information Officer with Centrica, knows what it’s like to wade through a sea of petabytes and terabytes to find value.
 Centrica is an energy utility and services company, providing gas, oil, and renewables to businesses and consumer markets in North America through Direct Energy, and in the UK through British Gas.
-Young recently spoke with DATAVERSITY® about how Centrica was able to turn their massive data lake into a strategic asset in the process of becoming General Data Protection Regulation (GDPR)-compliant.
+Young spoke with DATAVERSITY® about how Centrica was able to turn their massive data lake into a strategic asset in the process of become General Data Protection Regulation (GDPR)-compliant.

 A Size Problem